Bmoel/Bmoel/README.md

 - Hi!
 My name is Ben Moeller
-- I am currently a junior at the University of Kansas
+- I am currently a senior at the University of Kansas
 - Major: Computer Science
 - You can reach me at: benlynnmoeller@gmail.com